puli-101/AES-Key-Reconstruction/README.md

 Where filename contains an AES key schedule that went through the binary erasure channel.
 For an example of formatting see './samples/aes-128-bin_erasure.txt' (it corresponds to the output of './bin/keymod ./samples/aes-128-schedule.txt 0.125 bin-erasure -v=false').
 The key schedule is represented as a grid of binary strings.
 Missing bits are represented with an 'X'.

+The solution presented in src/correct_bec.c correspond to a naive key reconstruction algorithm.
+It is able to correct a key schedule that has up to 40% erasures for AES-128 in a reasonable amount of time.
+To exploit the linearity of AES a more advanced version would stop once we have a single round key (for AES-128) or two consecutive round keys for AES-256.

 #### 3.2 Z-Channel

 To correct a key schedule whose bits have flipped as follows: